 Green’s distinct offering of substance within spectacle, has earned the label a firm customer base within some of the world’s most prestigious boutiques and department stores.
 Stockists include Dover Street Market, 10 Corso Como, Selfridges, Barneys, Joyce, Bergdorf Goodman and Galeries Lafayette.
 Simultaneously, Green’s work has resonated within the wider fields of art and design, participating in a range of major exhibitions.
 Notable examples include ARRRGH!
 Monsters in Fashion at La Gaîté lyrique, Paris, and China: Through the Looking Glass at The Metropolitan Museum of Art, New York.

-Green’s accolades include Emerging Menswear Designer at The British Fashion Awards 2014, the BFC/GQ Designer Menswear Fund prize 2016, supported by Vertu, and British Menswear Designer at The Fashion Awards 2016.
+Green’s accolades include Emerging Menswear Designer at The British Fashion Awards 2014, the BFC/GQ Designer Menswear Fund prize 2016, supported by Vertu, and British Menswear Designer at The Fashion Awards 2016 and 2017.